 - 1. Read Section 2 of this Guide "Postal Service Employment".
 Follow the instructions laid out in Section 2 to see the available job openings.
 Please be aware that available job openings change EVERY DAY.
 So be certain to follow the instructions in Section 2.
-Also be aware that if you live in an area that is close to the border of another state, the job openings may be across the border in the other state. - 2.
+ALSO be aware that if you live in an area that is close to the border of another state, the job openings may be across the border in the other state. - 2.
 Apply for the job openings by following the instructions in Section 2 of this Guide "Postal Service Employment".
+Please note, you CANNOT apply at your local post office, they DO NOT accept applications there and they do not know of the current job openings.
+The ONLY way to apply is on the internet, by following the instructions in Section 2 of this Guide.
 It is important that you follow the application instructions laid out in Section 2, so you can be certain of not missing a job application opportunity as new job openings become available EVERY DAY.
 Apply for as many job openings as you can, this will increase the chances of being hired.
 The exam process takes place AFTER you apply, you must apply first.
 Once you apply for a position, you will be notified, usually by email, in regards to when and where to take the exam. - 3.
 Prepare for the exam by studying the "Postal Service Practice Tests" that apply to the job opening(s) you applied for.
-The "Postal Service Practice Tests" (sample exams and answers) were available for download separately, when you downloaded this Guide.
-If you did not download the individual "Postal Service Practice Tests" when you downloaded this Guide, you can simply refer back to the email we sent you for the download link to
+The "Postal Service Practice

+Tests" (sample exams and answers) were available for download separately, when you downloaded this Guide.
+If you did not download the individual "Postal Service Practice Tests" when you downloaded this Guide, you can simply refer back to the email we sent you for the download link to access all of the "Postal Service Practice Tests".
+Per the instructions in Section 2 "Postal Service Employment", the Postal Service will notify you of the exam process AFTER you apply.

-- access all of the "Postal Service Practice Tests".
-Per the instructions in Section 2 "Postal Service Employment", the Postal Service will notify you of the exam process AFTER you apply. - 4.
-We also STRONGLY encourage ALL job seekers to take advantage of applying for ALL other Government job openings by following the instructions in Sections 4, 5 & 6.
+4. We also STRONGLY encourage ALL job seekers to take advantage of applying for ALL other Government job openings by following the instructions in Sections 4, 5 & 6.
 Don't narrow your job search to just Postal Service jobs, there are currently over 6,000 other Government job openings across the country and they are all accessible by following the steps laid out in Sections 4, 5 & 6.